 So they decided to launch Ecco Nova, a crowdlending platform designed to help innovative and sustainable projects see the light of day.
 Their objective – to engage private investors and encourage citizens to invest in local and responsible projects.

 “We want to show the public that crowdfunding isn’t complicated”, Pirlot said.
 We take care of all administrative procedures, and all risks are clearly explained on our website.

 It’s also important to note that until recently, Ecco Nova wasn’t meant to replace banks, but rather to supplement their loans.
-Thus, if a bank lends 60% of the amount needed for a project, Ecco Nova offers to help out part of the remaining 40% in the form of quasi equity.
-For the project developer, this mezzanine financing increases the leverage and free-up some equity that can be invested for other developpements.
+Thus, if a bank lends 60% of the amount needed for a project, Ecco Nova offers to help out part of the remaining 40% in the form of quasi-equity.
+For the project developer, this mezzanine financing increases the leverage and free up some equity that can be invested for other developments.